-No Contact Orders
+No Contact Directives

-A student who feels that he/she/they is the target of threats, harassment, intimidation, or other similar behaviors, may request that the Director of Student Accountability, Community Standards, and Academic Integrity, or the Director's designee, issue a no contact order to the identified student to cease further communication and/or desist from the conduct in question.
-When a request is filed, the Director or the Director's designee will determine whether the alleged conduct warrants the issuance of a no contact order prohibiting the continuation of the conduct, and when it does, will issue no contact orders to the involved students.
-The Director or the Director's designee may also employ or continue such orders and impose other appropriate restrictions on his/her/their own initiative, as appropriate.
-Any charges brought at the time the no contact order is requested will be resolved in the same manner as any other violation of policy.
-No contact orders often require that the involved students have no contact with each other during the course of the accountability proceedings and/or thereafter, even when there is no finding of a policy violation.
+A student who feels that he/she/they is the target of threats, harassment, intimidation, or other similar behaviors, may request that the Director of Student Accountability, Community Standards, and Academic Integrity, or the Director's designee, issue a no contact directive to the identified student to cease further communication and/or desist from the conduct in question.
+When a request is filed, the Director or the Director's designee will determine whether the alleged conduct warrants the issuance of a no contact directive, and when it does, will issue mutual no contact directives to all involved students.
+The Director or the Director's designee may also employ or continue such directives and impose other appropriate restrictions on his/her/their own initiative, as appropriate.
+Any charges brought at the time the no contact directive is requested will be resolved in the same manner as any other violation of policy.
+No contact directives often require that the involved students have no contact with each other during the course of the accountability proceedings and/or thereafter, even when there is no finding of a policy violation.

-A report of a violation of a no contact order by the student who is subject to the order may result in a warning or in the filing of a charge against that student.
+A report of a violation of a no contact directive by a student who is subject to the order may result in a warning or in the filing of a charge against that student.
 A charge will be addressed according to the usual accountability procedures.
-If the accountability proceedings result in a finding that the student is responsible for violating the order, corrective action will be taken.
+If the accountability proceedings result in a finding that the student is responsible for violating the directive, corrective action will be taken.

-The determination of whether a no contact order should be issued, and any no contact order that may be issued, will not be considered an accountability proceeding or corrective action for purposes of the student's record and is not subject to appeal, unless separate charges are brought for violating the order and addressed in an accountability meeting.
-A subsequent accountability meeting to address whether the student has violated the terms of an order will constitute an accountability proceeding in the ordinary sense of that term and will become a part of the student's record to the same extent that any other accountability proceeding would become part of the record.
+The determination of whether a no contact directive should be issued, and any no contact directive that may be issued, will not be considered an accountability proceeding or corrective action for purposes of the student's record and is not subject to appeal, unless separate charges are brought for violating the directive and addressed in an accountability meeting.
+A subsequent accountability meeting to address whether the student has violated the terms of a directive will constitute an accountability proceeding in the ordinary sense of that term and will become a part of the student's record to the same extent that any other accountability proceeding would become part of the record.